 |Disposal of Fixed Assets||1,000|

-Cash of 20,000 is received for the asset, however the business still makes a loss on disposal of 1,000 which is an expense in the income statement.
+The business receives cash of 2,000 for the asset, however it still makes a loss on disposal of 1,000 which is an expense in the income statement.

-In the final part of the question the asset is sold for 4,500.
+In the final part of the question the business sells the asset for 4,500.
 Since the asset had a net book value of 3,000 the profit on disposal is calculated as follows.

 Profit on disposal = Proceeds - Net book value Profit on disposal = 4,500 - 3,000 = 1,500

 Gain on Disposal Journal Entry

 Accordingly the gain on disposal journal entry would be as follow.

 The business receives cash of 4,500 for the asset, and makes a gain on disposal of 1,500.
 As can be seen the gain of 1,500 is a credit to the fixed assets disposals account in the income statement.